Pidgin Syntax

 StepOne then StepTwo, or

 StepOne then Decision (Nb: pidgin doesn't really distinguisgh between decisions and steps; a decision is just another type of step).
-You can specify any condition following a decision like this:

 Decision [optional condition] then StepWhatever